News

 Recently fitted the Fury firewall and associated brackets.

-Also finished the Merlin II (1938) as a display engine:
+Also finished was the Merlin II (1938) as a display engine.

-For the Hurricane, we have finished the gun bays on the wings plus a 51 series camera on the left hand side wing with original gun port covers.
-We have also fitted the outriggers, wing tips and outer flaps.
-We have just started to complete the extra trailing edge, nearer the centre section of the wing and also starting to produce the box sections that hold the flap on.
+For the Hurricane, we have finished the gun bays on the wings plus a 51-series camera on the left-hand side wing with original gun port covers.
+We have also fitted the outriggers, wing tips, and outer flaps.
+We have just started to complete the extra trailing edge, nearer the centre section of the wing, and we are also starting to produce the box sections that hold the flap on.

-Just recently we have finished and fitted the tail plane, elevators, rudder and rear quarter panel in the fuselage, under the tail plane.
-Our next job is to fit all the control wires which have been made, ready for fitting.
+Just recently, we finished and fitted the tail plane, elevators, rudder, and rear quarter panel in the fuselage under the tail plane.
+Our next job is to fit all the control wires that have been made, ready for fitting.

-The Paddy Hemingway cockpit section is three-quarters finished and will be displayed at one of our open days.
+The Paddy Hemingway cockpit section is three-quarters finished and will be displayed on one of our open days.

 2021

-Just recently we have fitted a tail plane, elevators, rudder on to the Hurricane framework with locating pins for tail plane to fuselage.
-We are now in the process of fitting the all original cover plates on the tail plane ribs and outer panel for the tail plane tip.
+Just recently, we fitted a tailplane, elevators, and rudder to the Hurricane framework, locating pins for the tailplan on the fuselage.
+We are now in the process of fitting the original cover plates on the tail plane ribs and the outer panel for the tail plane tip.
 We still have yet to make the wooden hinge covers.

-This year there should be an article about Paddy Hemingway (Battle of France and Battle of Britain pilot) in the national press.
+This year, there should be an article about Paddy Hemingway (a Battle of France and Battle of Britain pilot) in the national press.

-Almost finished the Hurricane cockpit P3408 which is a tribute to Paddy Hemingway (85 Squadron).
-My next job is to make aluminium cockpit side panels and place it on the trolley, ready to be moved to the main hangar at Little Gransden.
+I almost finished the Hurricane cockpit P3408, which is a tribute to Paddy Hemingway (85 Squadron).
+My next job is to make aluminium cockpit side panels and place them on the trolley, ready to be moved to the main hangar at Little Gransden.

 2020

-This year has been financially difficult and delayed progress in operations.
+This year has been financially difficult and has delayed progress in operations.

-Just recently, we have been contacted by Brian Hemingway who is helping us with promotion of the 85 Squadron Hurricane and national media attention.
+Just recently, we were contacted by Brian Hemingway, who is helping us with the promotion of the 85 Squadron Hurricane and national media attention.

 We have been working on the port wing internal rib work and laying out the wing tip.
-The aerolons for the wings are almost complete and also the set of drum drives for the control wires.
+The aerolons for the wings are almost complete, as is the set of drum drives for the control wires.
 The reserve tank for the Fury is finished, ready to be fitted.
 The main wing fuel tanks are in the process of being made.
 Most of the wing spars for the Fury are now complete.
 The centre section spars will be worked on in the near future The tail plane for the Fury is three-quarters finished.

-While the COVID-19 lock down is in place, Paul has been working in isolation on a new Hurricane late Mark I cockpit, which will include canopy, instrument set, control column, wooden dog kennel and framework on a mobile support.
-This cockpit is dedicated to Paddy Hemingway P3408.
+While the COVID-19 lockdown is in place, Paul has been working in isolation on a new Hurricane Mark I cockpit, which will include a canopy, instrument set, control column, wooden dog kennel, and framework on a mobile support.
+This cockpit is dedicated to the Paddy Hemingway P3408.
 This will be ready for visitors to sit in the cockpit and take pictures as an added attraction for the Open Day in 2021.

 2019

-The two main wing flaps are nearly completed, new ribs and leading edge replaced – one of which is 98% original.
-The Fury right-hand side wing is nearly finished and we are progressing on the left-hand side and after that, the centre section wing.
+The two main wing flaps are nearly complete, with new ribs and leading edges replaced, one of which is 98% original.
+The Fury right-hand side wing is nearly finished, and we are progressing on the left-hand side and, after that, the centre section wing.

 2018

-We have also made progress on the main wing bridge construction plus the main fuel tanks and the oil tank.
+We have also made progress on the main wing bridge construction, as well as the main fuel tanks and the oil tank.

-On the Hurricane we have fitted the right-hand side main wing spars and fitting out the cross brace spars.
-The wing tips have now been rolled and the wing nosing ribs have been completed both sides.
-The remainder of the instruments have been cleaned and re-faced ready to be fitted in 2019.
-A de-icer tank and associated fittings has also been completed together with the hydraulic box selector and control rods.
-The main 28 gallon fuel tank has now been fitted permanently as well as the main side and front screens with metal surround.
+On the Hurricane, we have fitted the right-hand side main wing spars and fitted out the cross brace spars.
+The wing tips have now been rolled, and the wing nosing ribs have been completed on both sides.
+The remainder of the instruments have been cleaned and re-faced, ready to be fitted in 2019.
+A de-icer tank and associated fittings have also been completed, along with the hydraulic box selector and control rods.
+The main 28-gallon fuel tank has now been permanently fitted, as have the main side and front screens with metal surrounds.

 Paul will continue his lectures throughout 2019.

-Membership steadily increases throughout 2018.
-We have now completed the tail plane and the wheel house assembly on the Hurricane which will be fitted in due course.
+Membership steadily increased throughout 2018.
+We have now completed the tail plane and the wheel house assembly on the Hurricane, which will be fitted in due course.
 The running boards are now being permanently fitted.
-The right wing has now been fitted and the inter-spars are now being made.
+The right wing has now been fitted, and the interspars are now being made.
 The last cockpit cowling panel and landing lamp assemblies are in the final stages of completion.

-As you can see by the images below, the reserve tank and early front and side screen with support brackets have been fitted to the Hurricane along with the top A2 panel and original header tank.
+As you can see by the images below, the reserve tank and early front and side screens with support brackets have been fitted to the Hurricane, along with the top A2 panel and original header tank.

-The Fury is progressing nicely.
-We’ve just made up the two engine side cowlings and also top of the nosing cover.
-All the bracing wires and anti-vibration pads are in place as is the rudder and wiring.
+The fury is progressing nicely.
+We’ve just made up the two engine side cowlings and the top of the nosing cover.
+All the bracing wires and anti-vibration pads are in place, as are the rudder and wiring.
 The Kestrel engine is finished and ready to be fitted in the engine bay.
-Most of the bottom and top wing spars are now ready to be fitted and the wing bridge to be assembled.
+Most of the bottom and top wing spars are now ready to be fitted, and the wing bridge is to be assembled.

-On the 21 July, a party of volunteers from CBFS visited the Brooklands Museum and found it very interesting.
-They were given a talk on the history of the Brooklands Hurricane and the Director General of CBFS was treated to a private inspection of the whole site by Andy.
-However, we would like to thank David and Steve for their hospitality, however we were disappointed not to meet the management of the museum.
+On July 21, a party of volunteers from CBFS visited the Brooklands Museum and found it very interesting.
+They were given a talk on the history of the Brooklands Hurricane, and the Director General of CBFS was treated to a private inspection of the whole site by Andy.
+However, we would like to thank David and Steve for their hospitality; however, we were disappointed not to meet the management of the museum.

 2017

-The wheel house panels and assemblies are almost finished and are ready to be fitted.
+The wheelhouse panels and assemblies are almost finished and ready to be fitted.

 Lecture time is almost upon us with 3 lectures during 2018.

-We have made steady progress on the control tube for the Hurricane.
+We have made steady progress on the control tube for the hurricane.
 Most of the control wires, plus adjusters, have been made for the Fury and the Hurricane.
-All fuel tanks are now finished for the Hurricane and covered in the fabric, ready to be fitted.
+All fuel tanks are now finished for the hurricane and covered in fabric, ready to be fitted.

 All of the fair lead and block mounting plates for the control wires are almost complete.
-Wing spars for the other wing are now in place. the complete tail plane, with elevators, is nearly finished, ready to be fitted.
+Wing spars for the other wing are now in place.
+The complete tailplane, with elevators, is nearly finished and ready to be fitted.
 The radiator cowling has also been finished.
 We have just taken delivery of the all-in-one side and front screen.
-The front screen and surrounding assembly is nearly complete.
-The Kestrel engine is also finished ready to be fitted in the engine frame.
-The front windscreen and assembly has been painted and permanently fitted on the Hurricane.
+The front screen and surrounding assembly are nearly complete.
+The Kestrel engine is also finished and ready to be fitted into the engine frame.
+The front windscreen and assembly have been painted and permanently fitted to the Hurricane.
 The hydraulic selector box and control arms are now fitted.
 The hydraulic pump and brackets are ready to be fitted, along with the de-icer box and brackets (all original).

 2014